 If you’re wondering how exactly sleep regressions and disturbances differ, make sure to read my article on that right here.

 The Real History of Sleep Regression Studies

 The studies that led to the commonly-accepted terminology of “sleep regressions” started with astute observation of primates.

 There’s a study on primates in 1974 that deals with what the lead study termed “regressive periods” – but those had more to do with nursing rates and nipple contact than sleep.
 (See Citation 1)

 In 1992, Dr. Plooij and Dr. van de Rijt took the above research and took it a step further – they looked at 15 mother-infant pairs to look for periods of disorganization and regression in humans.
 They published a peer-reviewed article that proposed 10 periods of difficulty.
 (Feel free to read that abstract over at the Journal of Reproductive and Infant Psychology or see citation 2)

 That same year, the doctors published a book that turned these 10 periods into leaps – and used them as guidelines to give parents an idea as to when to expect difficult behaviors as well as what to do about them.

 That book was a direct-to-the-public release – and wasn’t peer-reviewed.
 It was, however, a huge success that helped countless parents worldwide.
-If you’d like to get your own copy of that book, it’s available on Amazon.
+If you’d like to get your copy of that book, it’s available on Amazon.

-A follow-up study tried to replicate those results in 1998 with 4 more mother-infant pairs failed to support the 10-period pattern.
+A follow-up study tried to replicate those results in 1998 with 4 more mother-infant pairs that failed to support the 10-period pattern.
 (Source: read that study over at the American Psychological Association or see citation 3)

 Another attempt to show the validity of sleep regressions was done by Dr. Mindell of Children’s Hospital in Philadelphia in 2018.